AsaTyr2018/Dataset-Helper/README.md

 The Dataset Helper is a versatile tool designed to assist with various dataset management tasks.
 It provides a graphical user interface (GUI) with multiple functions for tasks like tag removal, folder creation, and image conversion.
 This README provides an overview of how to use the tool and its sub-functions.

 **Simplify Your AI Journey with Seait:**
 Are you interested in exploring AI repositories effortlessly?
 Introducing Seait (**Super Easy AI Installer Tool**), a user-friendly application that simplifies the installation process of AI-related repositories for users.
-Seait is seamlessly integrated into the Dataset Helper, providing an easy-to-use solution for accessing and installing AI repositories with minimal technical hassle.
 Seait automatically handles the installation process, making it easier for users to access and use AI tools.
 Discover the power of Seait and unlock a world of AI possibilities.
 Visit the [Seait Git](https://github.com/diStyApps/seait) to learn more.

 ## Features